-Following a review of the available data, it is considered that the concrete yard area and a portion of the warehouse at the Site are located within Flood Zone A where the probability of flooding from rivers and the sea is high (greater than 1% or 1 in 100 for river flooding and 0.5% or 1 in 200 for coastal flooding).
+Following a review of the available data, it is considered that the concrete yard area including the underground attenuation tank, the detention basin and a portion of the warehouse at the Site are located within Flood Zone A where the probability of flooding from rivers and the sea is high (greater than 1% or 1 in 100 for river flooding and 0.5% or 1 in 200 for coastal flooding).

-The remaining areas of the Site including the carparking area and access road to the northeast of the Site area located within Flood Zone C where the probability of flooding from rivers and the sea is low (less than 0.1% or 1 in 1000 for both river and coastal flooding).
+The remaining areas of the Site including the carparking area and access road to the northeast of the Site are located within Flood Zone C where the probability of flooding from rivers and the sea is low (less than 0.1% or 1 in 1000 for both river and coastal flooding).